 3. Tennis, Squash, or Racquetball

-These are sports you can do indoors where it is cool.
-They are also low intensity; you do not have to play your heart out on the court to get the benefits.
+These are sports you can do indoors in summer when it’s too hot outside but nice and cool inside.
+Racket sports are also low intensity – you don’t have to play your heart out on the court to keep your brain active.

-Tennis, squash, and racquetball are all similar in that they offer a little bit of friendly competition, not to mention the social aspects, that are ideal for some people.
+- Tennis, squash, and racquetball are all similar in that they offer a little bit of friendly competition, which you or your loved one may enjoy and find motivating.

 4. Senior Fitness Programs